kang-cao-corgi/coj/notes.md

 #### you cannot know God through philosophy

 Philosophy is the basis of knowledge?
-Could you know god through philosophy?
+Could you know god through philosophy? <br>
+"from philosophy comes math and physics"?

 #### Two approaches in Greek philosophy to understand *deity though reason*